The Best Old-Growth Hikes within Striking Distance of Seattle and Portland

 Length: 2.4 miles or more

-Seattleites searching for a taste of old-growth are lucky — they don’t even have to leave the city to get their fix.
-Instead, they can head to Seward Park, a 300-acre gem of a peninsula that stretches out into Lake Washington.
+Seattleites searching for a taste of old-growth, you’re lucky — you don’t even have to leave the city to get your fix.
+Instead, head to Seward Park, a 300-acre gem of a peninsula that stretches out into Lake Washington.
 The park is home to a 120—acre swath of old growth Doug firs and other native species, as well as a 2.4-mile circuit trail and a network of interior trails perfect for year-round ambles.

 Rockport State Park